 In an equity recapitalization, a company issues new equity shares in order to raise money to be used to buy back debt securities.
 The move can benefit companies that have a high debt-to-equity ratio.
 A high debt-to-equity ratio puts an additional burden on a company, as it must pay interest on its debt securities.

-Nationalization is a special type of equity recapitalization when the government where the company is headquartered buys a sufficient number of the company’s shares to obtain a controlling interest.
+Nationalization is a special type of equity recapitalization where the domestic government buys a sufficient number of the company’s shares to obtain a controlling interest.

 There are several main reasons that motivate companies to recapitalize:

 A substantial decline in its stock price is one reason for a company’s management to consider recapitalization.
 Under this scenario, the main goal is to prevent a further decline in the stock price.
 The company will issue debt to repurchase its shares and the supply-demand forces will, hopefully, push the stock price up.

 The excess of debt over equity can result in high interest payments for the company and eventually place a significant financial burden on it.
 In this case, the company’s goal is to change its capital structure by issuing new equity and repurchasing part of its debt.
 Thus, the company will get rid of some interest payments, reduce its risk exposure, and improve its overall financial health.

 Recapitalization can be used as a strategy to prevent a hostile takeover by another company.
 The management of the target company may issue additional debt to make the company less attractive to potential acquirers.